| |

 I emptied the majority of the contents of my bucket (about 1 quart of concrete) into the middle of the space where I was working.

-And this time, instead of a trowel, I used a 12″ taping knife to smooth it all out.
-It was so much faster and smoother that way.
-For any of the smaller areas, I used the 6″ knife.
-And for the sides, I used the putty knife.
+To apply a bit of concrete to the front edge and sides, I used a smaller putty knife.
 It was better to wait about an hour or two after the coat on the countertop was dry before applying it to the sides so that I wouldn’t remove any from the top that I’d already smoothed out.

 This video from Young House Love was a big help in seeing the best way to apply it (and made me really wish I’d seen it before we’d created this big mess.)